-This method for editing existing samples is useful for one-off edits but it is not feasible for editing many samples in bulk.
-For this you can use the programmatic method which is outlined here.
+This method is useful for one-off edits but it is not feasible for editing many samples at once.
+For this you can use the programmatic method.

 Login to Webin and find the studies tab.

-If your study is confidential you can change the release date by clicking on the pencil icon.
-A calendar will open so that you can navigate to the required date.
-To release the study simply select the current date/present day.
-Releasing a study will cause all the data associated to that study to be released as well.
-Upon releasing a study various stages are set in motion:
+If your study is confidential you can change the release date by clicking on the pencil icon and navigating to the required date in the calendar.
+To release the study simply select the current date/present day and set the following processes in motion:

-- Indexing and rendering the study and its affiliated objects so that they can be linked-to and visualised in the ENA browser
+- Indexing and rendering the study and its objects so that they can be linked-to and visualised in the ENA browser.

-- Mirroring to INSDC databases, who will then follow similar procedures so the data is searchable and viewable in their web portals.
+- Mirroring to INSDC databases, who will then make the data available through their services.

-- There are various text boxes that you can edit if you need to.
-The short name for the study will be visible in search outputs and overview pages whereas the descriptive title and abstract will be viewable when the study has its own webpage (when the hold date has expired)
+- The short name for the study will be visible in search outputs and overview pages whereas the descriptive title and abstract will be presented in the study’s public page.